Biden turns to Pennsylvania as he hammers Trump’s presidency

 His campaign events in Philadelphia marked the kickoff to a 36-hour blitz of Pennsylvania, broken only by an added side trip to next-door Ohio, where a victory would offer another pathway to the 270 electoral votes the winner needs.
-As Biden focused on a narrow corner of the country, President Trump scoured across multiple states trying to ensure that his loyal followers come out to vote.
+As Biden focused on a narrow corner of the country, President Trump scoured multiple states trying to ensure that his loyal followers come out to vote.

 Pennsylvania is seen as vital to Biden’s hopes of blocking a repeat of Trump’s 2016 strategy and, as such, is nearly a must-win for Trump — unless he is able to pick up states where he trails by bigger margins.